People who cannot weep together are people who cannot laugh together…The other side of real grief is real joy. – Malidoma Some´

-The traditional funeral parade has two sections.
-The “first line” consists of the grand marshals (otherwise known as ritual elders), musicians, the family of the deceased, and pallbearers; the “second line” is composed of local people who follow the mourners.
+The funeral parade has two sections, or lines.
+The “first line” consists of the grand marshals (otherwise known as ritual elders), musicians, the family of the deceased, close friends and pallbearers.
+The “second line” is composed of local people who follow those who are actively mourning.

 LaDonna, the thin Black woman with upswept hair, stands with family members at the end of the funeral service for her brother, who’d been murdered in the aftermath of Hurricane Katrina.
-To signal the beginning of the homeward-bound procession, the band begins to play the traditional tune “Didn’t He Ramble?”
+To signal the beginning of the homeward-bound procession, the band begins to play “When I Die, You Better Second Line.”
+Another common tune at this point is “Didn’t He Ramble?”
 Consider the lyrics:

 Didn’t he ramble, didn’t he ramble